Hello there!

 There are three functions defined here: get_all_books, filter_desired_books and export_csv.

 Depends on the number of books saved by the user, it results in many pages on the site.
-For this reason, it is necessary to get the total_books that represents the total number of books.
-The total_books_url represents the final URL to request.
+For this reason, it is necessary to get thetotal_booksthat represents the total number of books.
+Thetotal_books_urlrepresents the final URL to request.

-• filter_desired_books receives the data in a JSON and to take only the desired books, it has to check if the book field desejado (desired in portuguese) is equal to 1.
+Finally, a request to thetotal_books_urlis made and the result is parsed as an object JSON is saved in the variablebooks_jsonand that is what the function return.
+Now we have all the book data from a user from skoob.filter_desired_booksreceives the data in a JSON and to take only the desired books, it has to check if the book fielddesejado(desiredin portuguese) is equal to 1.
 In a positive case, it saves the data from the book in a list.
 If the value is equal to zero, it means that this book is not desired.
-It returns the list books populated with the desired ones.
+It returns the listbookspopulated with the desired ones.export_csvdefines in theheaderthe first row for the CSV file.
+After this, using theheaderand thebooks_listit opens a CSV file namedbooks_{user_id}saving each element of the list corresponding to a row.

 # skoobpy.py